hejazn86/OCR_Persian_textDetecter/README.md

 `img = Image.new('RGB', (300, 300), (255, 255, 255))`

- > The arguments of new function are:
+**The arguments of new function are:**

- >
- >1. the mode of the image
+ 1. the mode of the image
- >
- >2. the shape of image
+ 2. the shape of image
- >
- > 3. and the colour of the image
+ 3. and the colour of the image

 the colour is given as a tuple of 3 number each of the represent the *red*, the *green* and the *blue* channels of the images and each of them takes a number between 0, 255 the (255, 255, 255) represents the white colour